DevExpress-Examples/web-reporting-content-security-policy/README.md

 2) **No raw injection of inline scripts or styles** — inline <script>/<style> elements and direct use of `setAttribute('style', ...)` are avoided.
 3) **No reliance on external or CDN-hosted resources** — all assets are loaded from the local origin.

+To learn more about what exact CSP directives and sources are required, see [Content Security Policy](https://docs.devexpress.com/GeneralInformation/404541/security/content-security-policy#reporting)

 Important points:

 * Since the entire document generation process occurs on the server, `connect-src` must include your back-end URL.